mickaelandrieu/docs-1/doc/developper-documentation/components/routing.md

 ## How the Routing component work ?

-To set a basing routing system, you need at least to set and configure three objects:
+To set a basic routing system, you need at least to set and configure three objects:

 * A ``BackBee\Routing\RouteCollection`` instance, which contains routes definitions (instance of ``BackBee\Routing\Route``);
 * A ``BackBee\Routing\RequestContext`` instance, which embed the current request;